-In many tribes, especially the ones of the Plains Indians, the singers positioned an exceptional deal of anxiety of their vocal chords.
-The end result is a sort of frenzied, severe tone.
+In many tribes, especially the ones of the Plains Indians, the singers positioned an exceptional deal of anxiety of their vocal cords.
 In some of the Pueblo tribes, making a song in a low, growling voice is favored.
 Elsewhere, making a song in a high voice is heard.
+The result is a sort of frenzied, severe tone.

-A normal music of the Arapaho Indians has words like those: “Man, look up here, I am the fowl,” and “Young man it is good that you are going on a warfare celebration; whilst you end up a primary, you’ll be famous.”
+Normal music of the Arapaho Indians has words like those: “Man, look up here, I am the fowl,” and “Young man, it is good that you are going on a warfare celebration; whilst you end up a primary, you’ll be famous.”

 RELATED ARTICLES :

 - Mac tips to increase the speed of Macintosh

 - 6 Tips to Ensure You Eat Healthy When Eating at Indian Restaurants